 TipRanks answers: “Which analysts should I trust?”

-Seeking Alpha Premium answers: “What do analysts think about this stock?”
+Seeking Alpha Premium answers: “What is the argument on this stock?”

-You have a stock in mind and want to read multiple perspectives—bull cases, bear cases, valuation analyses.
-SA Premium gives you that depth.
+You have a name.
+You want bull cases, bear cases, valuation write-ups, the transcript.
+Premium is that depth.

 The Credibility Gap

-Here’s what most investors miss: TipRanks tracks 96,000 experts and ranks them by accuracy.
-Seeking Alpha has 18,000+ contributors but doesn’t systematically rank them by performance.
+TipRanks tracks 96,000 experts and ranks them by accuracy.
+Seeking Alpha has 18,000+ contributors and does not systematically rank them the same way.

-SA Premium does show author track records, but the primary value proposition is content volume, not credibility filtering.
-You’re expected to evaluate author quality yourself.
+Premium shows author track records.
+The primary value is still content volume, not credibility filtering.
+You evaluate author quality yourself.

-TipRanks flips that model.
-The platform’s core function is telling you who’s been right—so you can weight opinions accordingly.
+TipRanks flips the model.
+The core job is telling you who has been right so you can weight the note.

 The Price Gap